sodium24/cloudsim_net_test/README.md

 messages, and thereby causing a failure.

-Results of this testing have been shared with the DARPA SubT Challenge team in the hopes that it will help to resolve these irregularities in the future.
+Results of this testing have been shared with the DARPA SubT Challenge team in the hope that it will help to resolve these irregularities in the future.

 For more information about the DARPA SubT Challenge, please see https://www.subtchallenge.com/.